OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

 Recommended:

-- Enable environment shadow on only one main rug unless you need multiple environment layers.
+- Enable environment shadow on only one main matte unless you need multiple environment layers.
-- Avoid duplicating environment shadow on many rugs unless intentional.
+- Avoid duplicating environment shadow on many mattes unless intentional.

 ---

 ## Sorting Layer and Order

-The rug is rendered using Unity sorting.
+The matte is rendered using Unity sorting.

 Important fields: